 - Option to add four other members to your plan

-Photoshop, in comparison, has three pricing structures, In all, Photoshop is the same, but the additional apps are different.
-The basic Photoshop plan offers:
+Photoshop has multiple pricing structures.
+In all, Photoshop is the same, but other features are different.
+The Photography plan offers the following:

 - Desktop and iPad apps

 It costs $9.99 monthly (yearly contract).
 You will pay $19.99 for the 1 TB plan.